GSA/smartpay-website/src/content/stakeholders/program-coordinators.md

 ---
 title: Program Coordinator Responsibilities
 description: Learn more about program coordinators' responsibilities.
 They serve as the as the liaison between agencies, contracting banks, and the account holder.
 intro: As an agency/organization’s program coordinator (A/OPC), you serve as the liaison between your agency, the contractor bank, the account holder and the GSA Contracting Office.
-Your role is essential to efficiently and effectively manage your agency’s GSA SmartPay® program.
+Your role is essential to efficiently and effectively managing your agency’s GSA SmartPay® program.
 order: 1
 category: stakeholders
 tags: